-Add-text-to-exp-window - this function takes several keyword parameters and draws a text string on the current experiment window based on the values of those parameters.
-The return value is a text object which is appropriate for the current experiment window.
+These commands take several keyword parameters and are used to draw a text string in an experiment window based on the values of those parameters.
+The :window keyword

 The :text parameter specifies the text string to display and defaults to "".
 The :x and :y parameters specify the pixel coordinate of the upper-left corner of the box in which the text is to be displayed, and the default value for each is 0.
 The :height and :width parameters specify the size of the box in which to draw the text in pixels.
 The default value for :height is 20 and for :width is 75.
 [One thing to note about the :height and :width parameters is that although the text shown in a real window or a visible virtual window may be clipped at the borders of the box specified a model will always see the entire text string regardless of the box boundaries.]
 The :color parameter specifies in which color the text will be drawn and defaults to black.
+The :font-size parameter specifies the size of the font used to draw the text and is measured in points.
+It defaults to 12 if not specified.

 '''

 (add-text-to-exp-window :text "Ok")

-(add-text-to-exp-window :text "a" :x 150 :y 150)
+(create-text-for-exp-window :text "a" :x 150 :y 150)

-(add-text-to-exp-window :text "b" :color 'blue)
+(modify-text-for-exp-window text-item :text "b" :color 'blue)

 '''